Drugs, alcohol and mental health - Which drugs

-- use it for a long time, or
+- use cannabis for a long time,

-- use high-strength cannabis, like skunk.
+- use ‘high-strength’ cannabis, like skunk.

 If you have been using cannabis and you feel that it is affecting your health, make an appointment to see your GP as soon as you can.
 Your doctor should not judge you, and should not tell other people you use drugs.

 The long-term effects of alcohol also depend on how much you drink, and how regularly you drink it.
 If you drink too much on a regular basis then you could cause yourself serious physical and mental harm.
 Drinking may make it more difficult for you to recover from your mental illness, and may

 Amphetamine and methamphetamine

 (Also known as: Crystal Meth, Ice, Meth, Phet, Whizz, Speed, Yaba, Tine and Christine)

 In the short-term, these drugs can make you feel wide awake and alert.
 This can make it difficult for you to relax or get to sleep.
 They might cause you to have a drug-induced psychosis.
 In the long-term, amphetamines might make you anxious and depressed.
 They can also be addictive.

 When you stop taking the drug, you may feel depressed and you might find it hard to sleep.